Patient Resources & FAQ

 Can I exercise after vein treatment? +

 Light walking is encouraged immediately following treatment.
 More vigorous exercise (running, cycling, weight training) should be avoided for 48–72 hours.
 After this period, you can gradually return to your normal exercise routine.
-Dr. Smith will provide specific guidance based on the procedure performed.
+Dr. Abdullah will provide specific guidance based on the procedure performed.

 Insurance & Coverage